stripe/veneur/README.md

 #### Routing metrics

 Veneur supports specifying that metrics should only be routed to a specific metric sink, with the `veneursinkonly:<sink_name>` tag.
 The `<sink_name>` value can be any configured metric sink.
-Currently, that's `datadog`, `kafka`, `signalfx`.
+Currently, that's `datadog`, `kafka`, `signalfx`, `prometheus`.
 It's possible to specify multiple sink destination tags on a metric, which will cause the metric to be routed to each sink specified.

 # Configuration